-- There MUST be a desktop name listed - If there are multiple desktops, use a semi-colon (;) to separate there is no upper limit, but no more than 5 are recommended. - If you wish special configurations within a particular desktop, it is recommended that EACH desktop listed contain its own configuration - The configuration is separated from the desktop name with a comma (, ) the desktop name and configuration cannot contain commas or semi-colons!
+- There MUST be a desktop name listed - If there are multiple desktops, use a

-- There should be no extra spaces within this text entry for desktops, configurations, and delimiters (commas & semi-colons). - When the configuration is used, there MUST be 2 files for each configuration an INI file, and a KBF file.
+- If you wish special configurations within a particular desktop, it is recommended that EACH desktop listed contain its own configuration - The configuration is separated from the desktop name with a comma (,) - the desktop name and configuration cannot contain commas or semi-colons! - There should be no extra spaces within this text entry for desktops, configurations, and delimiters (commas & semi-colons). - When the configuration is used, there MUST be 2 files for each configuration - an INI file, and a KBF file.
 These files must be in the same folder as the keyboard executable / IMGLOGON.DLL.
-For example, if Config1 is the configuration name, then there must be a CONFIG1.KBF and a CONFIG1.INI located in the same folder as the keyboard executable.
+For example, if Config1 is the configuration name, then there must be a CONFIG1.KBF and a CONFIG1.INI located in the same folder as the keyboard executable